adithyarao3103/PINN/README.md

 # Physics Informed Neural Networks (PINNs)

-This repository contains Jupyter notebooks for the TensorFlow implementation of PINNs for solving PDEs and performing integrations (in a given domain, outside the domain the neural network fails to encapsulate the PDE).
+This repository contains Jupyter notebooks for the TensorFlow implementation of PINNs for solving Differential Equations (in a given domain, outside the domain the neural network fails to encapsulate the PDE).

+(There is another application, which is to find the parameters of a DE by fitting a PINN to the “data”, which is the solution of the DE.
+This is not considered here.
+Rather we have, so far, only considered PINNs to find the solution for a given DE)

 ---